Star Wars: Republic Commando: Soundtrack

 Republic Commando is notable for being the first entry in the official Star Wars game series to feature licensed music.
 The song "Clones", performed by the band Ash, is played when the credits roll.
 The band Ash are known for their Star Wars fandom; their debut album was entitled 1977, and contained numerous Star Wars references.

 The main bulk of the soundtrack is a break from convention of previous Star Wars games that use abridged versions of John Williams' original score, instead using a combination of Williams' music and new music composed by Jesse Harlin.
 This new music takes on a high-paced, gritty and vocal theme to the traditional Star Wars score.
 "The entire goal was to present a very dark and military take on the Star Wars universe from the point of view of disposable grunts – something no one had seen before," said Harlin.
 "Most of John Williams' material is very romantic and thematically relates to characters we weren't focusing on."
 Of note is the "Vode An" theme, which plays in the main menu and several key points throughout the game (such as when the player's clone commandos defeats a large group of enemies).
 The "Vode An" theme, as well as several other key music pieces, have additional choral lyrics in the Mandalorian language.
 It was these lyrics that further inspired author Karen Traviss to develop the Mandalorian language into a "fully working language".

 Reception

 Star Wars: Republic Commando received "generally favorable" reviews, according to review aggregator Metacritic.

 In the United Kingdom, sales of Republic Commando's Xbox version surpassed 60,000 copies by the end of 2005.
 In France, 85,000 units were shipped for the game's launch.

-Sequel
+Sequels

 A sequel titled Star Wars: Republic Commando: Order 66 was released in August 2005 for mobile phones running Symbian OS, and was developed by Magellan and published by THQ Wireless.
-Another sequel to the game was already planned well ahead of production of Republic Commando.
-The game was titled Star Wars: Imperial Commando and was based on the betrayal of Republic soldiers, however the project only went as far as concept art and was cancelled.
+Another sequel was already planned well ahead of production of Republic Commando.
+Titled Star Wars: Imperial Commando, the game would have explored the Republic's transition into the Galactic Empire from Delta Squad's perspective, but the project only went as far as concept art before being cancelled.
 Nevertheless, Karen Traviss wrote a fifth and final novel of the Republic Commando novel series, titling it Star Wars Imperial Commando: 501st, after the cancelled sequel.